 - Retain existing metal gutters and downspouts.
 Repair existing gutters and downspouts and provide ongoing maintenance to prevent their deterioration.
 Built-in gutters, which were common during the period when many of Charlotte's properties were built, are considered important design elements and should be repaired and preserved. - 2.
 Replace gutters and downspouts to match the original.
 In most instances, the historic profile of the gutter is a half-round rather than an ogee, square, or rectangular shape.
 Avoid the removal of historic fabric from the building when installing gutters and downspouts. - 3.
-Make certain new metal gutters and downspouts are of the appropriate size and scale.
+Make certain new metal gutters and downspouts are of the appropriate size, scale, and are factory clad.
 Ensure that the finish color is compatible with the overall color scheme for the building. - 4.
 All downspouts should be placed as unobtrusively as possible.
+Avoid placing gutters down front elevation(s).